gford1000-go/unpack/README.md

 unpack | Simplified JSON decoding of a map of named objects
 ===========================================================

-Often we come across JSON data that is presented as a map of named objects, e.g.:
+Often we come across JSON data that is presented either as a named map of named objects, e.g.:

 ```json
 {